Ruslana: 2014–2016: Eurovision juror

 In January 2014 her international album My Boo!
 (Together!) was released digitally.
 For her subsequent album Ruslana intended to study again ethnic motifs as she regarded the Wild Dances project as her most creative work.
 Due to her active involvement in the Euromaidan in Ukraine, Ruslana had to postpone her musical plans.

-Ruslana was invited as music expert for Eurosong, the Belgian selection for the 2014 Eurovision Song Contest in order to choose the best candidate to represent Belgium at the Eurovision Song Contest 2014.
+Ruslana was invited as music expert for Eurosong, the Belgian selection for the Eurovision Song Contest 2014.

 On 9 and 10 October Ruslana held two concerts at the Manchester Ukrainian Cultural Centre 'Dnipro'.
 She originally planned on performing only one show however as the tickets sold out within hours, it was decided that she would perform a second concert the next day.
 Tickets for that show were also almost sold out.

 On 24 October, Ruslana performed a concert along with the Ukrainian Bandurist Chorus in Massey Hall in Toronto.
 The purpose of the concert was to showcase the beauty and the importance of the Bandura in Ukrainian music and culture.
 For her final song, Ruslana performed along with the Ukrainian Bandurist Chorus as well as the Zoloti Struny Youth Bandura Ensemble based in Toronto.
 She was a judge at Vidbir, Ukraine's National Selection for the Eurovision Song Contest 2016.
 Out of the three jury members, she was the only one who supported the singer Jamala who later on became the second Eurovision winner from Ukraine.

 In late 2016, after Jamala's victory at Eurovision in Stockholm, Ruslana played 3 concerts in Western Europe.
 In October she played in London, in November she played in Paris and in December she played in Hanover (Hannover).
 In all of these concerts she spoke about the victory that Jamala brought for Ukraine, and how Ukraine would be opening up to the world again in May 2017.